Dynalon/Rainy/docs/CONTRIBUTE.md

 Improve documentation and website
 ---------------------------------

 The documenation and website is included in the `docs` folder in the source code.
 Standard [Markdown][markdown] is used for formatting.
-To display the most recent docs from github as the website you are reading *right now*, the [markdown realtime renderer markdown.io][markdown.io] is used.
 This means that you can easily contribute to the documentation/website if you fork on github, edit the file in the docs folder, and send a pull-request.
 Changes to the website will take effect immediately after your pull-request is merged.

 [gh-issue-tracker]: https://github.com/Dynalon/Rainy/issues